 Diurnal species of Owls will sometimes advertise their territories in a visual manner.
 Thus Short-eared Owls perform buoyant-flight and wing-clapping displays to announce their presence to other birds, both potential mates and intruders.
 Nocturnal species of Owls invariably use sound as a means of advertisement.
 The calls of sedentary species often involve duets between established pairs, rather than individual birds.

 Owls do not construct nests as such, instead they are opportunistic nesters, using ready-made sites or taking over the abandoned nests of other birds.
 Owl species that breed in open terrain are often ground nesters.
 The Snowy Owl, which favours the Arctic tundra, will use a hollow in the ground which the female may attempt to scrape out and line with plant material.
 Short-eared Owls often nest in or beside tussocks of grass; similar sites are sometimes chosen on rare occasions by Long-eared Owls and Tawny Owls, both usually tree-nesting species.
 Holes in trees are another preferred site for a wide variety of Owls, and a few species, notably the Barn Owl, have adopted the man-made equivalent of these sites - namely, holes in barns and other outbuildings.
 The abandoned nests of crows and birds of prey are also favoured by many Owl species, with sometimes little or no attempt to embellish the previous owner's construction.
+Burrowing Owls nest underground in abandoned burrows dug by mammals, or, if soil conditions allow they will dig their own burrows.
 Lastly, natural rock crevices or ledges are used by a few species, including the Eagle Owl.

 Owls will generally try to reoccupy the same nesting territories in consecutive years.